We specialize in motor vehicle accident claims, personal injury claims, wrongful death claims and in general insurance litigation.

 Jim Graham is a former insurance adjuster with over thirty-three years of experience with the Insurance Corporation of British Columbia.
 He has extensive knowledge in claims handling, negotiations and the litigation process as well as holding a Certificate in Advanced Civil Mediation from Continuing Legal Education.
 Jim’s background includes fifteen years as an RCMP Auxiliary Constable; training as a Restorative Justice Facilitator; experience as Past President of both the Nanaimo Region and Provincial John Howard Societies, along with a variety of other community organizations.
 In his spare time he enjoys golf, the outdoors, and spending time with his children and grandchildren.

-Murphy’s Law has one of the most experienced and dedicated teams of secretarial assistants in the business.
-Brenda and Carla have fifty years of experience between them.
-They are expert at helping our clients with their litigation needs and liaising with the lawyers and insurance companies to forward your concerns and address your issues in a timely manner.
-Jacqueline is our very capable receptionist and the front desk of our organization.
+Murphy’s Law has an experienced and dedicated team of secretarial assistants.
+Carla and Jacqueline are expert at helping our clients with their litigation needs and liaising with the lawyers and insurance companies to forward your concerns and address your issues in a timely manner.
+Chris is our very capable receptionist and the front desk of our organization.
 She is happy to take your calls and greet you on your arrival at our office and ensures our clients are well looked after.